 Later, she can ask a judge to issue an order to prevent the abusive dad from getting in touch with the child or limiting visitation.
 In some cases, the court might order supervised visitations.
 Yet, some mothers might try to abuse this exception and prevent fathers from seeing their children even if doing so is against the law.

 Lack parenting skills: This is no excuse to keep the child away from his or her father.
 This excuse is often brought up by the so-called helicopter parents who believe that their ex-partners’ parenting skills are lacking just because they are not as overprotective as they are.

 Refuses to pay child support.
 The law does not allow a mother to put a lid on the father’s custody or visitation rights just because he doesn’t want to pay child support.
 The matter can be solved in a family court.

 Don’t follow custody agreements to a tee.
 A mother cannot keep her child away from the father if the father is late at picking up or dropping off the little ones or fails to see them regularly as the judge ordered.

-A mother cannot legally take away the child from their father with a few exceptions because it is in the child’s best interests to enjoy the presence of both parents in his or her life.
-If the father is abusive or a danger to the child’s wellbeing and development, the mother can temporarily prevent contact until a court order is issued.
+A mother cannot legally take away the child from their father with a few exceptions.
+The child’s best interests are generally served by being able to enjoy the presence of both parents in his or her life.
+Typically, a court will order, on an interim or permanent basis, visitation such as a 70 30 custody schedule.
+If the father is abusive or a danger to the child’s wellbeing and development, however, the mother can temporarily prevent contact until a court order is issued.